-Reaching for the cloud: Can ransomware infect cloud storage?
+Reaching for the cloud: Does Ransomware affect cloud storage?

 Over the last few years, ransomware has emerged as one of the biggest cybersecurity threats to enterprises.
 A business falls victim to a ransomware attack every 11 seconds, according to Cybersecurity Ventures.